-The General Fund has several revenue sources, including five (5) major categories: Sales Tax, Property Tax, Utility User Tax, Intergovernmental Revenue (Motor Vehicle-in-lieu) and Licenses and Permits.
+The General Fund has several revenue sources, including five (5) major categories: Sales Tax, Property Tax, Utility Users' Tax, Intergovernmental Revenue (Motor Vehicle in lieu) and Licenses and Permits.
 Together, these five (5) categories amount to over 82% of total General Fund Revenues.
 In total, General Fund revenues are expected to be \$43.1 million in FY23/24 and \$44.6 million in FY24/25.
 A Master Fee Schedule update was prepared in FY22/23.
 The fee schedule update will allow the City to continue its practice of recovering costs at the Council-approved levels.
-The table on the following page shows the various revenue sources for the General Fund and their relative percentage of total revenue.
+Table 7 on the following page shows the various revenue sources for the General Fund and their relative percentage of total revenue.

-FY 23/24 General Fund Revenue by Category
+Table 7- FY23/24 General Fund by Category

-FY 24/25 General Fund Revenue by Category
+Table 8 - FY24/25 General Fund by Category